krillavilla/Cybersecurity_Tools_Management_API/README.md

 ## Authentication Setup

 1. **Set up Auth0**:
-   - Create an Auth0 account and set up a new application.
+   - Sign up for an Auth0 account and create a new application.
-   - Configure the API by setting the following in your `.env` file:
+   - Configure your API settings and add the following in your `.env` file:
      ```env
      AUTH0_DOMAIN=your-auth0-domain
      API_IDENTIFIER=your-api-identifier
      ```
+   - Update your Auth0 rules to include the necessary permissions for each endpoint.

-2. **Update the `requires_auth` decorator**:
+2. **Configure the `requires_auth` decorator**:
-   Modify the `requires_auth` function in `app/auth.py` to utilize your Auth0 credentials.
+   Ensure the `requires_auth` function in `app/auth.py` uses the appropriate Auth0 credentials for token validation and permission checks.

 ---